Image reconstruction with the JWST Interferometer: Image Reconstruction Methods

 We therefore adapt the kernel phase and amplitude formalism \citep{kernel_phase,Pope_2013,kernel_amp}, which generalises closure invariants to redundant apertures:

 with a Jacobian matrix $\mathbf{J}$ that describes the transfer of phase errors $\phi$ on the pupil into $u$-$v$ visibility phase measurements $\Phi^{\text{meas}}$ of the astrophysical information.
-We do not treat amplitude error in the pupil; in developing \amigo we allowed pupil transmission to be a free parameter, but did not consistently recover significantly nonzero values.
+That is, $\mathbf{J}$ quantifies the response of the $u$-$v$ plane to perturbations of pupil plane phase error modes; here we assume these phase errors can be described with a linear combination of $n$ Zernike modes.
+Thus $\mathbf{J}$ is the matrix for partial derivatives of basis vectors spanning the $u$-$v$ plane with respect to the first $n$ Zernike polynomials.